Crab Legs with Garlic Lemon Butter

 Instructions

-• Melt the butter in a microwave, for about 30 seconds.
-Add the garlic, parsley and lemon juice to the melted butter.
-Stir to mix well.
-Drizzle and spread the butter mixture on the crab.
-Save some for dipping.
+• Melt the butter in the microwave for about 30 seconds.
+Add the garlic, parsley, and lemon juice to the melted butter, and stir to combine.
+Drizzle and spread the butter mixture over the crab, saving some for dipping.

-• Bake the crab legs in the oven for about 5 minutes, or until the crab legs are heated.
+• Bake the crab legs in the oven for about 5 minutes, or until they are heated through.
 Serve immediately with the remaining garlic lemon butter and lemon slices.
-Squeeze some lemon juice on the crab before eating.
+Squeeze some lemon juice over the crab before eating.

 Nutrition